 - The vehicle has a permanent vehicle registration in the country where your workplace is located,

-- You drive the vehicle for max.
-72 hours at a time,
+- Your driving in Finland is maximally for 72 hours at a time,

-- The sole purpose of your driving is the performance of your work, and
+- The sole purpose of your driving here is to do your work, and

-- After working in Finland, you take the vehicle along with you to the country where your workplace is located
+- After you have finished your current work assignment in Finland, you take the vehicle along with you to the country where your workplace is located

-What is the difference between a company car (a fringe benefit) and a business vehicle?
+In what way is a company car (a fringe benefit) different from a business vehicle driven for work?